Bapt5/duolingo-bot/README.md

 ## Requirements
 * python >= 3.7
 * `pip install -r requirements.txt`
-* the latest version of Google Chrome
+* This project uses Selenium and automatically downloads the correct driver for your Chrome version.
+⚠️ So just make sure to have Google Chrome installed.

 ## Usage
 * clone this repository